clux/whyq/README.md

 Provides a limited, but **drop-in replacement** of [python-yq](https://github.com/kislyuk/yq) in a smaller format to allow more easily utilising the tool in a CI setting without pulling in the more sizeable python dependencies.

-The approach is the same;
+The approach is more or less the same;

 1. read YAML
 2. convert it to JSON